 All students will be expected to actively participate in learning activities (located on the class website).
-The material coved in the class is cumulative in nature, and keeping up with modules is to the advantage of all students.
-Students will be also be asked to respond to weekly questions in an online journal.
+The material covered in the class is cumulative in nature, and keeping up with modules is to the advantage of all students.
+Students will be asked to respond to weekly questions in an online journal and complete learning activities for each module.
 This will help you keep up with the readings and ensure you are focused on key material.
 The completion of each module's learning activities and weekly journal responses are worth 20% of the final grade.